steryu/UnityGame/README.md

 The abilities stored in the arsenal are automaticly called in the script's `update()` method.

 #### Enemy spawn system
-I wanted to make a spawn system that spawn emeies with an interval and an certain amount.
-I did this by creating an `spawner class` that hold an array of `EnemySpawner scriptible objects`
+I wanted to make an enemy spawning system that spawns enemies with an defined interval and amount.
+To achieve this, I created a `Spawner class`, that holds an array of `EnemySpawner` ScriptableObject instances.

 ```C#
 [CreateAssetMenu(fileName = "EnemySpawner", menuName = "Enemy Spawner/Enemy Type")]